trycourier/courier-android/CONTRIBUTING.md

 ## Getting Started

-1. Clone the repo and open `courier-android` with Android Studio.
+1. Clone the repo and open `courier-android` with Android Studio
 2. Open terminal navigate to root directory run

 ```bash